 Nearly two-thirds of employees in the UK have too much saturated fat in their diets, putting them at an increased risk of heart disease and stroke.
 Get tips on cutting your salt levels at Action on Salt intake and Change 4 Life has some great advice on how to cut back on the fat.

 An obvious one if some of your employees are smokers but there are hundreds of benefits to encouraging them to quit.

 The health benefits of quitting smoking are immediate.
-After 20 minutes, blood pressure and resting heart rate returns to normal.
+After 20 minutes, blood pressure and resting heart rate return to normal.
 After 24 hours, lungs start to clear.
 After three days employees can breathe more easily, and their energy increases.
-After just 1 year their risk of a heart attack drops sharply after you quitting.
+After just 1 year their risk of a heart attack drops sharply after you quit.
 After 2 to 5 years, their chance of a stroke could fall to about the same as a nonsmoker’s.
-And within 5 years of quitting, their chance of cancer of the mouth, throat, esophagus, and bladder is cut in half.
+And within 5 years of quitting, their chance of cancer of the mouth, throat, oesophagus, and bladder is cut in half.